MicrosoftDocs/architecture-center/docs/example-scenario/mainframe/hp-ux-stromasys-charon-par-content.md

 Benefits of the lift-and-shift approach to migration include:

 - Azure/Charon customers can continue to use existing critical applications without the cost of rewriting, porting, migrating, or retraining.
-- Maintenance costs are reduced by moving these applications to emulated systems that are hosted on Azure.
+- Maintenance costs are reduced because these applications are moved to emulated systems that are hosted on Azure.

 ### Potential use cases